AhmedHarees/100-days-of-code/log.md

 **Thoughts:** Needed to refresh knowledge of position attributes to correctly position the background patterns.

+### Day 4: March 25, 2021

+**Today's Progress**: Started Introduction to Bootstrap 4 section of Angela Yu's course.
+Learnt about Bootstrap and wireframing.

+**Thoughts:** Excited to try out Bootstrap.
+Seems like it will make the process so much easier and faster.
+Finally got to learn some web design, even though it's just wireframing.
+It was really interesting.
+Angela included really helpful resources to get design ideas, learn about UI, and designing tools.

 <!--
 ### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)